 The letter to the right of the slash is the note you’ll play in the bass with your left hand.
 So, the slash essentially means “play this chord over this note.”

 There are two types of sus chords, sus2 and sus4.
 In a sus2 chord, we substitute the third with the second note from the root.
 In a sus4, we substitute the third with the fourth note from the root.

-Because sus chords can sound unresolved, a good rule of thumb is to return to the non-sus chord and end on that.
-For example, if you have a C chord for four beats, you can play a sus chord on the third beat for an extra splash of color, then land back on the C chord for the fourth beat.
+Sus chords can sound unresolved, though, so a good rule of thumb is to return to the non-sus chord and end on that.
+For example, if you have a C major triad for four beats, you can play a sus chord on the third beat for an extra splash of color, then land back on the major triad for the fourth beat.

 A chord progression is a sequence of chords that sound good together.
 Chord progressions are what songs are made of.
 The movement of chords evoke tension, narrative, and, when chords resolve, a sense of completeness.

-The 1-5-6-4 progression is the most common progression in pop music.
+This progression is the most common progression in pop music.
 Once you learn this progression, you’ll start seeing it everywhere.
 Here it is in C major: